-Emigration Canyon Home Owners Association (“The ECHO-Association“) is a private partnership of Emigration Canyon homeowners registered with the State of Utah and formed in January 2014 to pool information and resources thereby providing a collective remedy for what the amended federal complaint of the Emigration Canyon Lawsuit and the pending Emigration Canyon Water Litigation alleged to be over three decades of gross mismanagement of scarce water resources by public officials of the Emigration Improvement District (“EID” aka ECID), Emigration Canyon Mayor Joe Smolka and private land-developers R. Steve Creamer, The Boyer Company L.C., City Development Inc. and the Butler Crockett & Walsh Development Corp by means of a water extraction method known as Groundwater Mining.
+Emigration Canyon Home Owners Association (“The ECHO-Association“) is a private partnership of Emigration Canyon homeowners registered with the State of Utah and formed in January 2014 to pool information and resources providing a collective remedy for what the Third Amended Federal Complaint of the Emigration Canyon Lawsuit and the pending Emigration Canyon Water Litigation alleged to be over three decades of gross mismanagement of scarce water resources by public officials of the Emigration Improvement District (“EID” aka ECID), Emigration Canyon Mayor Joe Smolka and private land-developers R. Steve Creamer, The Boyer Company L.C., City Development Inc., and the Butler Crockett & Walsh Development Corp.

-Moreover, despite overwhelming evidence of Groundwater Mining of Emigration Canyon’s Twin Creek Aquifer, and the destructive effects documented in Alicante, Spain, western and central United States and in Cedar Valley, Utah, the State Engineer Kent L. Jones recently approved EID’s proposal to construct over 500 additional homes in Emigration Canyon contrary to EID’s own buildout limit established in 1996.
+♦ Despite overwhelming evidence of Groundwater Mining of Emigration Canyon’s Twin Creek Aquifer, and the destructive results documented in Alicante, Spain, western and central United States and in Cedar Valley, Utah, the State Engineer Kent L. Jones approved EID’s proposal to construct over 500 new residential units in Emigration Canyon as planned; and,

 ♦ Relieve Emigration Canyon taxpayers of $6.3 million of federally-backed debt,

 ♦ Prevent the continued Groundwater Mining of Emigration Canyon Aquifers,